Directly to the content

 The effect in the human body

 Omega-3 fatty acids are essential for several important functions in the body.
-They make a significant contribution to our general well-being and health.
+They significantly contribute to our overall well-being and health.

-• Hormone production: Omega-3 fatty acids play a crucial role in the production of local hormones known as eicosanoids.
+• Hormone production: Omega-3 fatty acids play a crucial role in the production of local hormones, the so-called eicosanoids.
 These are z.B. involved in blood clotting.

-• Regulation of blood lipids: They help to regulate the amounts of cholesterol and triglycerides in the blood.
+• Regulation of blood fats: They help regulate the amounts of cholesterol and triglycerides in the blood.

-• Cell metabolism and cell membrane structure: Omega-3 fatty acids are fundamental components of cell metabolism and contribute to the structure of the cell membrane.
+• Cell metabolism and cell membrane structure: Omega-3 fatty acids are fundamental components of cell metabolism and contribute to the construction of the cell membrane.

-• Preventing chronic inflammation: They help to prevent chronic inflammatory processes in the body and can influence inflammaging .
+• Avoidance of chronic inflammation: They help prevent chronic inflammatory processes in the body and can influence Inflammaging .

-• Skin and hair care: Omega-3 fatty acids provide skin and hair with moisture and elasticity.
+• Skin and hair care: Omega-3 fatty acids provide moisture and elasticity to skin and hair.

-Promote the conversion to long-chain omega-3 fatty acids
+The conversion to long-chain omega-3 fatty acids is promoted

-Plant sources of omega-3 fatty acids, such as linseed, walnut and hemp oil, contain short-chain alpha-linolenic acid (ALA).
-Although ALA has health-promoting properties, it is also important to consume long-chain omega-3 fatty acids , as many of the health benefits can be attributed to these forms.
+Plant sources of omega-3 fatty acids, such as flaxseed, walnut, and hemp oil, contain the short-chain alpha-linolenic acid (ALA).
+Although ALA has health-promoting properties, it is also important, to consume long-chain omega-3 fatty acids , as many of the health benefits are attributed to these forms.

 To increase the conversion rate, it may therefore be helpful to reduce the consumption of omega-6-rich oils.
 However, there are also other factors that can influence the conversion rate.

-• Fish: Oily marine fish such as salmon, mackerel and herring are particularly rich in EPA and DHA.
-Freshwater fish such as trout and carp also provide large amounts of omega-3.
+• Fish: Fatty sea fish such as salmon, mackerel, and herring are particularly rich in EPA and DHA.
+Freshwater fish such as trout and carp also provide large amounts of Omega-3.

-• Seafood: In addition to fish, other seafood such as crabs and mussels also contain omega-3 fatty acids, albeit in smaller quantities.
+• Seafood: In addition to fish, other seafood such as crabs and mussels also contain Omega-3 fatty acids, although in smaller amounts.

 • Walnut oil and walnuts: They are also rich in ALA.

-• Other seeds and nuts: In addition to flax and chia seeds, other seeds and nuts such as hemp seeds and walnuts are also good sources of ALA.
+• Other seeds and nuts: In addition to flaxseeds and chia seeds, other seeds and nuts such as hemp seeds and walnuts are also good sources of ALA.

 Omega-3 and dietary supplements

-Taking omega-3 supplements can be useful in certain situations, especially when it is difficult to obtain sufficient amounts of omega-3 fatty acids from the diet.
-In Germany, around 80% of people do not consume enough of these important fatty acids in their diet.
+The intake of Omega-3 dietary supplements can be beneficial in certain situations, especially when it is difficult to obtain sufficient amounts of Omega-3 fatty acids through diet.
+In Germany, approximately 80% of people consume too little of these important fatty acids through their diet.

 Possible reasons for supplementation

-• Diabetes: In diabetes, taking in combination with vitamin E and other antioxidants (e.g. astaxanthin, OPCs) may be beneficial.
+• Diabetes: In diabetes, taking in combination with Vitamin E and other antioxidants (e.g., Astaxanthin, OPCs) can be beneficial.

-• Omega 3 index: The omega 3 index can be determined before supplementation.
-This measures the concentration of EPA and DHA in the red blood cells.
-Experts such as Dr. Peter Attia advocate keeping the omega 3 index between 8 and 12%.
-If your index is below this, supplementation could be an option.
+• Omega 3 Index: Before supplementation, the Omega 3 Index can be determined.
+This measures the concentration of EPA and DHA in red blood cells.
+Experts, such as Dr. Peter Attia recommend keeping the Omega 3 Index between 8 and 12%.
+If your index is below that, supplementation may be considered.

 • Quality: Pay attention to the quality of the product.
-It should be pure and free from impurities (especially heavy metals).
+It should be pure and free from contaminants (especially heavy metals).

 • Dosage: The dosage should be tailored to your individual needs.
-As a rule, a daily dose of around 250-500 mg EPA and DHA is recommended for healthy adults.
-If you read the studies more closely, most of the health benefits came from a higher dose of EPA.
-Depending on the study, this was between 1000 and 2000mg.
-Higher-dose preparations could therefore be beneficial here.
+Generally, a daily dose of about 250-500 mg of EPA and DHA is recommended for healthy adults.
+A closer look at the studies shows that most health benefits came from a higher EPA dose.
+This ranged from 1000 to 2000 mg depending on the study.
+Higher dosed preparations could therefore be advantageous.

-• Dosage form: Omega-3 fatty acids are available in various dosage forms, including fish oil, krill oil and algae oil.
+• Formulation: Omega-3 fatty acids are available in various formulations, including fish oil, krill oil, and algae oil.
 Each form has its own advantages and disadvantages.

-• Additional ingredients: Some supplements contain additional ingredients such as vitamin E or other antioxidants that can enhance the effect.
+• Additional Ingredients: Some preparations contain additional ingredients such as vitamin E or other antioxidants that can enhance the effect.

-• Ester form or natural: In some preparations, the fatty acids are offered as ethyl esters.
-These must be consumed with food, otherwise they are not absorbed.
-Fish oil In contrast, omega-3 fatty acids can be absorbed independently of the meal.
+• Ester form or natural: In some preparations, fatty acids are offered as ethyl esters.
+These must be taken with food; otherwise, they will not be absorbed.
+Fish oil on the other hand contains omega-3 fatty acids that can be absorbed regardless of the meal.

 Are there important things to consider when taking omega-3 supplements?

-Higher doses may thin the blood, increase bleeding time and increase the risk of bleeding.
+Higher dosages can thin the blood, prolong bleeding time and increase the risk of bleeding.
 Other possible side effects include nausea and vomiting.
-In diabetics, it can make blood sugar control more difficult and impair the immune system, which can lead to increased susceptibility to infections, especially in older people.
-In the case of an existing infection, additional omega-3 fatty acids should therefore only be given after consultation with a doctor.
+In diabetics, it may complicate blood sugar control and impair the immune system, leading to an increased susceptibility to infections, especially in older adults.
+Therefore, in the case of an existing infection, additional Omega-3 fatty acid supplementation should only be done after consulting a doctor.

-In some studies, taking DHA alone or in combination with EPA led to an increased LDL cholesterol level, which is particularly problematic in certain lipid metabolism disorders.
+In some studies, the intake of DHA alone or in combination with EPA led to an increased LDL cholesterol level, which is particularly problematic in certain lipid metabolism disorders.
 What does this mean?
-LDL should actually be as low as possible for the health of our blood vessels?
+LDL should actually be as low as possible for the health of our vessels?

-Particular caution is required when taking medication at the same time.
-For example, the use of high-dose omega-3 fatty acid products can increase the effect of anticoagulant drugs such as acetylsalicylic acid (ASA) .
+Particular caution is advised when taking medications simultaneously.
+For example, the use of high-dose omega-3 fatty acid products can enhance the effect of anticoagulant medications such as acetylsalicylic acid (ASA).

 Can omega-3 fatty acids be harmful?